PasanAbeysekara/interview-preparation/react/react.md

 Component-Based Architecture: Encourages reusable UI components.
 Unidirectional Data Flow: Makes code predictable and easier to debug.
 JSX: A syntax extension that allows mixing HTML with JavaScript.
+Hooks:
+Context API:

+3. What is a Single Page Application - SPA ?

+Type of web application that load single html page. instead of update whole page only update affected path of the page according to user's action.
+BUT --> hard for SEO, since app use single URL (harder to crawl and index content effectively)

 3. What is JSX?

 JSX stands for JavaScript XML.
 It is a syntax extension for JavaScript, allowing developers to write HTML-like code within JavaScript.
+Self closing tages.
 React converts JSX into JavaScript during the build process.

 4. What is the Virtual DOM?